1

 Garlic Herbed Beef Tenderloin

-You don't need much seasoning to add flavor to this beef tenderloin recipe.
-The mild blending of rosemary, basil and garlic does the trick. —Ruth Andrewson, Leavenworth, Washington
+You don't need much seasoning to add flavor to this tender beef roast.
+The mild blend of rosemary, basil and garlic does the trick. —Ruth Andrewson, Leavenworth, Washington

 Green Bean Casserole

-This easy green bean casserole recipe has always been one of my favorite dishes.
-You can make it before any guests arrive and refrigerate it until it’s ready to bake. —Anna Baker, Blaine, Washington
+This green bean casserole is so easy to put together and is one of my all-time favorite dishes!
+You can make it before any guests arrive and keep it refrigerated until baking time. —Anna Baker, Blaine, Washington

 Cranberry Pecan Cookies